 The Lancashire loom was invented during the 1840s & originally powered by either water or steam with a single steam engine driving up to 200 looms.
 Although it still had to be stopped to refill empty shuttles, a single weaver could work 4 to 6 looms instead of one.
 It became the mainstay of the Lancashire cotton industry and at one point more than 20,000,000 looms in were in use.

 At Mungo we have 2 Lancashire looms that have been retrofitted with Hattersley dobbys.
-We think that they were made some time between 1840 and 1890.
+We think that our Lancashire looms were made some time between 1840 and 1890.

 Dornier, the German aircraft manufacturers, changed to producing textile machinery after WWII.
 In 1963 they produced their prototype Rapier Loom which came to be considered by many as the ‘Rolls Royce’ of modern weaving machinery.
 The shuttle was replaced by 2 sword sticks which take the weft thread through the warp sheet.

 At Mungo we are now running 16 Dornier looms, all made in Germany around 1978, each one has been delicately refurbished.
-The latest edition to our collection is a wide width Dornier allowing us to weave seamless bedding.
+Our latest addition is a wide width Dornier allowing us to weave seamless bedding.

 The Ruti loom is a direct replica of the well known Northrop, an automatic pirn change loom invented in 1896 in the USA.
 The principal advantage of Northrop was that it was semi-automatic, when a warp thread broke the weaver was notified.
 When the shuttle ran out of thread, the machine stopped.
 This loom changed the weaving industry, allowing a single a weaver to work over 30 looms.